Greg Schaum

-Gregory James Schaum (January 1, 1954 – July 1, 2021) was a former American football defensive end in the National Football League for the Dallas Cowboys and New England Patriots.
+Gregory James Schaum (January 1, 1954 – July 1, 2021) was an American professional football defensive end in the National Football League (NFL) for the Dallas Cowboys and New England Patriots.
 He played college football at Michigan State University.

-Early years
+Early life

 Schaum attended the Baltimore Polytechnic Institute, where he lettered in football, wrestling and lacrosse.
 In football, he was a two-way tackle and was named All-American as a senior.

 He accepted a football scholarship from Michigan State University, where he was a three-year starter at right defensive tackle.

 In 2007, he was inducted into the Maryland State Athletic Hall of Fame.

 Professional career

 Dallas Cowboys

-Schaum was selected by the Dallas Cowboys in the seventh round (186th overall) of the 1976 NFL Draft.
+Schaum was selected by the Dallas Cowboys in the seventh round (186th overall) of the 1976 NFL draft.
 As a rookie, he was a backup defensive end, playing in 12 games.
 On September 7, 1977, he was placed on the injured reserve list with a knee injury.
 He was waived on August 28, 1978.